Courtland Sutton Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Sutton is averaging 62 receiving yards per game in five career matchups against the Chiefs, 17.5 more than his receiving yards prop bet over/under for Saturday's game (44.5).
+- Against the Chiefs, Sutton has averaged 62 receiving yards per game over his five career matchups, 17.5 more than his over/under for Saturday's game.

 Recent Performances

-- Sutton put together a 60-yard performance against the Chargers last week on three catches (20 yards per catch) while being targeted five times.
+- In last week's matchup with the Chargers, Sutton grabbed three passes for 60 yards (20 yards per catch) while being targeted five times.

-- Over his last three outings, Sutton racked up nine catches on 17 targets and averaged 35.0 receiving yards.
+- Over his last three games, Sutton has nine receptions (17 targets) for 105 yards, averaging 35.0 yards per game.

 Sutton's Denver Teammates